r2d2bzh/docker-fusiondirectory/README.md

 The icp can be pass as the following environment variable ICP_NUMBER.
 It is then assigned to the icpNumber variable inside index.php.

+If you are using the breezy theme, the icp number will be displayed on the footer of the login page.

-You can then use the icpNumber variable in your own theme to display the icp number.
+You can also use the icpNumber variable in your own theme to display the icp number the way you want.

 ## Development